-Measure the crawl space, both length and width to determine how m
+Measure the crawl space, both length and width to determine how much insulation you will need.

 Buy fiberglass insulation batts in the correct "R" value for your area.
 An "R" value determines how much heat or cold the insulation protects against.Insulation sellers have a book to which they refer to determine the correct "R" value based on the climate in which teh insulation will be installed.

 Do not use a fiberglass insulation with an attached foil or plastic vapor barrier because it can cause a collection of condensation which will lead to mold growth.

 Batts of fiberglass insulation can be purchased at hardware store and home improvement stores.

 Preparing for Insulation

 Examine the ceiling, walls and floor of the crawl space to determine if their is leaking water.

 Fix any water leaks in pipes or cracks in the wall that allows water to seep in.